 If you’re a basic rate taxpayer, for example, and your childcare costs are above £55 per week or £243 per month, you will have to pay for the difference from your after-tax income.
 For example, if your childcare costs amount to £400 per month, you would be able to use the Childcare Voucher Scheme for £243 of this cost, but the remaining £157 would be paid for by income that has already had income tax and National Insurance deductions taken.

-The Childcare Voucher Scheme will not be accepting new users from April 2018
+The Childcare Voucher Scheme is not accepting new users as of October 2018

 What is Tax-Free Childcare (TFC)?